-After receiving notice from Hale, Hille then contacted Gerald Profitt, Hershel Adkins's immediate supervisor and the general manager of KCI at EKCC, advised him that a selection had been made and informed him that he was coming to EKCC the following Monday, December 13, 2010, to notify the selected candidate.
-(D2 - Neil Hille @ 10:40:20-41:29).
+- 22. After receiving notice from Hale, Hille then contacted Gerald Profitt, Hershel Adkins's immediate supervisor and the general manager of KCI at EKCC, advised him that a selection had been made and informed him that he was coming to EKCC the following Monday, December 13, 2010, to notify the selected candidate.
+(D2 Neil Hille @ 10:40:20-41:29).
 Profitt, in preparation for Hille's visit, sent proper notice to security personnel at EKCC.

-14 The fully executed and signed DPS 1 reflecting Hershel Adkins promotion to the job of Operations Manager for KCI at Little Sandy was later destroyed and thus was unavailable at the hearing.
-(D1 - Stephanie Appel @ 3:31:35-32:05).
-The exhibits that do exist indicate that Hershel Adkins's promotion was to be effective December 16, 2010.
+(Appellant's Ex.
+19). - 23.
+Although Hille did not so state specifically, Profitt understood from his conversation with Hille that Hershel Adkins had been officially selected for the position of operations manager of KCI at Little Sandy.
+(D1 Gerald Profitt @11:18:35-19:56). - 24.
+Hille was simply informed by Hale that Adkins's selection had been put on hold.
+(D2 Neil Hille @ 10:41:30-42:38).
+No explanation was or has ever been given to Hille, there was and remains an "absence of information," he was never told the first interview process was flawed, he exist indicate that Hershel Adkins's promotion was to be effective December 16, 2010.
 (Appellant's Ex.
 6).